SubconsciousCompute/seccomp-pledge/README.md

 - Use `seccompiler` as a high-level interface for defining `seccomp-bpf` filters
 - Serialize the syscall list and filter list into JSON objects using `serde` and save at current path for later reference
 - Install user-defined filters as BPF programs for current and child processes
+- Support for running in three modes: interactively as usual, non-interactively by directly supplying all necessary arguments during execution and via a Unix IPC socket as an API layer for communication
-- Optionally Justine Tunney's Linux port of `pledge` from upstream or use the local version to  wrap around command invocations with user-specified flags
+- Optionally fetch Justine Tunney's Linux port of `pledge` from upstream or use the local version to wrap around command invocations
 - Provide intuitive prompts to simplify the process of constructing `seccomp` filters and selecting `pledge` promises and `unveil` path permissions
-- Support running non-interactively by directly supplying all necessary arguments during execution

 ## Dependencies